difiore/ethogrammar/README.md

 Definition:

-Darwin Core *eventDate-2009-04-24*: The date-time or interval during which an Event occurred.
+tdwg:eventDate: The date-time or interval during which an Event occurred.
 For occurrences, this is the date-time when the event was recorded.
 Not suitable for a time in a geological context.
 Recommended best practice is to use an encoding scheme, such as ISO 8601:2004(E).

+Notes:

+The datestamp and its encoding should specify information including month, day, and year.

 Attributes: